hbctraining/Training-modules/RShiny/lessons/shinylive.md

 ## View your app on GitHub Pages

-You have now uploaded your app to GitHub, so we can look at what it
+You have now uploaded your app to GitHub, so we can look at it

 1. In your web browser's URL enter: